 - Encourage guests to pick a designated driver so that he or she can drive other guests’ home.
 If you’re attending a party and plan to drink alcohol, arrange in advance for a sober driver to take you home.

-- Be a responsible host or hostess and limit your own alcohol intake so you can judge your guests’ sobriety.
+- Be a responsible host or hostess and limit your own alcohol intake so you can better monitor your guests’ sobriety.